Reference Architecture for Pivotal Cloud Foundry on vSphere

 - Container-to-Container Networking network: 10.255.0.0/16

-Note: Review the container-to-container settings in your installation for any IP address range conflicts with the enterprise addressing scheme in use.
+Note: Review the container-to-container settings in your installation for any IP address range conflicts with the enterprise addressing scheme in use by your organization.
+The specified range cannot be used anywhere else in your deployment.
 Change the range to a non-conflicting range as needed.

 Pivotal recommends vSphere DVS for all Clusters used by PCF.
 NSX creates a DPG for each interface provisioned on the ESG.